bosskabouter/volatalk/README.md

 ## Mission

-Private and direct communication over trusted relations between browsers.
-It aims to be independent of any centralized service to estalish direct peer-to-peer communication.
+Define a way for browsers to communicate privately and direcly between trusted contacts independent of any centralized service.
 When a service is used, it should know as little as possible about the sending or receiving client and the information sent.

 ## Why